prisma-archive/graphcool-templates/auth/email-password/README.md

 The functions in [`authenticate.js`](./src/authenticate.js) and [`signup.js`](./src/signup.js) need access to a [root token](https://docs-next.graph.cool/reference/auth/authentication/authentication-tokens-eip7ahqu5o#root-tokens).

-After you added the template to your service, you need to have (at least) one root token configured.
+After you added the template to your service, you need to have (at least) one root token configured in your service.

 If the list of `rootTokens` in your `graphcool.yml` is currently empty, add the following root token to it: